-The view was much, much easier to appreciate this time and we spent awhile walking around the lighthouse and watching the waves crash at the base of the cliffs around it, gathering into foaming whirlpools.
+The view was much, much easier to appreciate this time and we spent awhile walking around the lighthouse and watching the waves crash at the base of the cliffs around it.

-Then, we went back to a couple of the funky fun shops that we’d missed or wanted to see again.
-There are tons of stores lining the streets, but I didn’t find it to be on the tacky side like I did in Airlie beach.
-Maybe since the stores were pretty unique and selling handmade goods, or interesting clothes or amazing food.
-For example, the “Institute of Cute” store was a local artist who sold her work and all kinds of ladybug themed trinkets, including a toothbrush holder that sticks o the mirror and clamps shut around your brush, and a bubble blowing machine stationed at the front door.
+Then, we went back to a couple of the funky fun shops that we wanted to buy things at.
+There are tons of stores lining the streets, but I didn't find it tacky like I did in Airlie beach.
+Maybe since the stores were mostly unique and selling handmade goods, or interesting clothes.

 After lunch we walked out of town to check out the Arts Factory.
-It’s a backpackers resort with art spray-painted everywhere, and people stay in dorm rooms, huge teepees or even camp out.
+It's a backpackers resort with art spray painted everywhere, and people stay in dorm rooms, teepees or even camp out.
 We caught a bit of an african drumming lesson that was going on outside, and I also noticed a sign for a make your own didgeridoo workshop.
 Everything was surrounded by lush green foliage and enormous trees.
-It reminded me of a hippie commune and I could see why people would want to stay there even if it’s a bit of a ways out of the main town area.
+It reminded me of a hippie commune and I could see why people would want to stay there.

 They also have a brewery on site so we stopped and Tyler sampled a Byron Bay brewery beer before we walked back into town.

-I’m writing this on an overnight bus headed towards Sydney.
-It’s a long, bumpy, mostly sleepless and kind of smelly ride with so many people stuffed into the bus.
-We’ll be in Sydney soon though and ready for the last few days of our adventure in the big city!
+I'm writing this on an overnight bus headed towards Sydney.
+It's a long, bumpy, mostly sleepless and kind of smelly ride with so many people stuffed into the bus.
+We'll be in Sydney soon though and ready for the last few days of our adventure!